GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/kpt/owned-project/README.md

 # REQUIREMENTS

-  A working Config Connector cluster using a service account with the following roles in the folder:
+  A working Config Connector cluster using a cnrm-system service account with the following roles in the target folder:
   - roles/resourcemanager.folderViewer
   - roles/resourcemanager.projectCreator
   - roles/iam.securityAdmin